The World is Transformed by Asking Questions

 Most of us are uncomfortable not knowing.

-Just think about it: Wouldn’t it be nice and easy [or boring?!] if we knew the answers to all the important questions?
+Wouldn’t it be easy, though perhaps boring, if we knew the answers to all the important questions?

 Who am I?
 Is there a God?
-What is his name?
 What is the purpose of life?
 How do I live the good life?
 What is justice?
-What is the answer to life, the universe and everything?!…
+What is the answer to life, the universe, and everything?

 Knowing is much more comfortable (and easier) than not knowing.
-That is why most people put great effort to not ask questions but instead try to convince themselves that they do know the answers.
+That’s why most people try hard to avoid asking questions and instead convince themselves they have the answers.

-Yet, as Voltaire presciently noted “Doubt is not a pleasant condition, but certainty is absurd.”
+Yet, as Voltaire wisely noted, “Doubt is not a pleasant condition, but certainty is absurd.”

-It is absurd to take things on faith, without questioning, doubting or testing them in any way.
+It is absurd to accept things on faith without questioning, doubting, or testing them.

-It is absurd that you will be able to accomplish anything worth mentioning simply by accepting other people’s answers and without any personal contribution, struggle, discomfort or risk.
+It is absurd to believe you can achieve anything noteworthy simply by accepting other people’s answers without personal contribution, struggle, discomfort, or risk.

-It is absurd that we can find out everything there is to know by listening to our parents and elders or by mindlessly reciting someone’s holly book.
+It is absurd to think we can learn everything by listening to our parents and elders or by mindlessly reciting someone’s holy book.

-Religion, politics and even philosophy are often convenient and easy ways out of our discomfort.
-They are the fast food equivalent in our hunger for grand answers and spiritual fulfillment – we may get short-term relief but even greater long-term damage to our ability to think and ask questions.
-It is this, more than anything else, that explains my type of atheism.
+Religion, politics, and philosophy often provide convenient and easy escapes from discomfort.
+They are the fast food equivalent in our quest for grand answers and spiritual fulfillment—we may get short-term relief but suffer long-term damage to our ability to think and ask questions.
+This explains my type of atheism more than anything else.

 “I do not by any means know atheism as a result; even less as an event: it is a matter of course with me, from instinct.
 I am too inquisitive, too questionable, too exuberant to stand for any gross answer.
 God is a gross answer, an indelicacy against us thinkers — at bottom merely a gross prohibition for us: you shall not think!”

-Not knowing, just like other cases of being uncomfortable, is a great incentive for personal growth.
+Not knowing, like other forms of discomfort, is a powerful incentive for personal growth.
 Progress always comes at the point of resistance.
-Getting uncomfortable and willing to be uncertain, to not know, to ask questions, to err and to fail, is the best and only way to learn, grow, progress and move forward.
+Embracing discomfort, uncertainty, and the willingness to err and fail is the best and only way to learn, grow, and move forward.

 Why?
-Because as Richard Branson has demonstrated over and over again: “There is always a better way!
-The fact that something has been done the same way for years is a sign of lazyness or neglect.”
+Because as Richard Branson has demonstrated time and again: “There is always a better way!
+The fact that something has been done the same way for years is a sign of laziness or neglect.”

-So not knowing is always the very first step on the way to knowing – a destination that we [should] never really reach.
+So, not knowing is always the first step on the way to knowing—a destination that we [should] never fully reach.

 “I know that I don’t know.
-But you don’t know that you don’t know, and that is why you think you know.” is what Socrates used to say.
+But you don’t know that you don’t know, which is why you think you know.”
+Socrates used to say.

-This was the path the ancient Greek sage walked along with his companions and eventually triggered a revolution in culture, science, religion and philosophy that is still on-going.
+This path, walked by the ancient Greek sage and his companions, eventually triggered a revolution in culture, science, religion, and philosophy that continues to this day.

-Each technology, each tool, each social and economic system is an answer in its own right.
-It is valid and has its merit but only within a specific context.
+Each technology, tool, and social and economic system is an answer in its own right, valid within a specific context.

 No truth is sacred or eternal.
-This is the process of evolution – no pinnacle is ever attained but each new development is just a snapshot, a point in time.
+This is the process of evolution—no pinnacle is ever attained; each new development is just a snapshot, a point in time.

-It is a journey of perpetual transformation where the cosmos itself asks the questions and provides answers only to ask new questions.
-It is a path that only has a beginning – e.g. the martial arts concept of “DO” [the way], and no end in sight.
+It is a journey of perpetual transformation where the cosmos itself asks questions and provides answers only to ask new questions.
+It is a path that only has a beginning—like the martial arts concept of ‘DO’ (the way)—with no end in sight.

-Lack of intellectual stability and certainty is not comfortable but that is the very nature of progress.
+Lack of intellectual stability and certainty is uncomfortable, but it is the very nature of progress.
 Change is always painful in one way or another.
 But look around us.
-The ever-prescient Mark Twain noted that it is not the things that we are not certain of but it is the things that we are darn certain of that usually get us in trouble.
-Thus it is not change but stagnation and refusing to change that is the path to failure.
+As the ever-prescient Mark Twain noted, it is not the things we are uncertain of, but the things we are darn sure of that usually get us in trouble.
+Thus, not change but stagnation and refusal to change lead to failure.

 So let us not be so damned sure.
 In anything.
 Instead, let us focus on asking questions, not on attaching ourselves to any particular answers, no matter how compelling they may be.
 Let us commit to asking questions because that is the path to the future.
 Committing to answers, any answers, is committing to the past.